yadayadajaychan/dank-memer-trivia-scraper/README.md

 Start bot.py using python.
 ### trivia command
-Run dank.py to automate dankmemer commands.
+Run dank.py to automate dankmemer commands (still in progress)

 ### TODO:

 - create bot command to query database, see status, etc.
-- threading on dank.py to automate more dank memer commands and query database for trivia
+- threading on dank.py to automate dank memer commands and query database for trivia
 - integrate scripts together